Vaccinations for disabled people

 When it is your time to get vaccinated, the staff will ask you whether it is okay to give you the vaccine.
 If you say yes, this is called consent.
 If you cannot give consent, someone who is allowed to make decisions for you can give consent for you.

 The vaccinator may also ask you questions about how you are feeling, and what medication you take.

 It is normal to feel scared or worried.
 Ask the vaccinator if you have any questions.

 You will need to wait for 15 minutes after your vaccination.
 If this is hard for you, ask if you can wait somewhere else.

-- Read our answers to some of the most commonly asked questions about the COVID-19 vaccine
+- Read our answers to commonly asked questions about the COVID-19 vaccine

 - Read vaccine advice if you have a health condition